How to Get Hair Out of a Necklace Chain Quickly and Easily

 Hair strands get caught in the tiny gaps of the chain, causing knots around the links.

 Untangling this mess can be frustrating, as you risk damaging the necklace or losing a small link.
+The more intricate the necklace design, the more challenging these knots become.

+This issue can occur when we wear our hair down or when removing the necklace.
 As we take it off, hair can get pulled into the chain links, making them difficult to undo.

 The frustration it causes is widespread, requiring time and effort to resolve.